By Tim Lambert

-In Worcester the main industry was making woollen cloth.
+In Worcester the main industry was making woolen cloth.
 Wool was woven.
 Then it was fulled.
 That means it was pounded in a mixture of clay and water to clean and thicken it.
 Wooden hammers worked by watermills pounded the wool.
-Afterwards the wool was dyed.
+Afterward, the wool was dyed.

-In the Middle Ages and the 16th century, by law, all men had to practise archery on Sunday afternoon. they practised archery at The Butts.
+In the Middle Ages and the 16th century, by law, all men had to practice archery on Sunday afternoon. they practiced archery at The Butts.

 In 1227 Worcester was given a charter (a document granting the townspeople certain rights).
 Afterwards the townspeople were allowed to elect two officials called bailiffs who ran the town.